An important category of percentage exercises is markup and markdown problems.

 35 ÷ 40 = x = 0.875

-Since x stands for a percentage, I need to remember to convert this decimal value to the corresponding percentage.
+Since x stands for a percentage, I need to remember to convert this decimal value to the corresponding percentage, complete with the percent sign.

 The markup rate is 87.5%.

 This problem is somewhat backwards.
-They gave me the selling price, which is cost plus markup, and they gave me the markup rate, but they didn't tell me the actual cost or markup.
+They gave me the selling price, which is cost plus markup, and they gave me the markup rate, but they didn't tell me the actual cost or markup amount.
 So I have to be clever to solve this.

 I will let "x" be the cost.
 Then the markup, being 40% of the cost, is 0.40x.
 And the selling price of $63 is the sum of the cost and markup, so: